Cable Music Channel: Sale to Warner-Amex and closure

-Shutdown

 Cable Music Channel officially shut down just before midnight Eastern Time on November 30, 1984; the last chyroned video aired was "Take Me to Heart" by Quarterflash, followed by a sign-off listing the entire crew of CMC interspersed through the video that first launched the network one month earlier, "I Love L.A." by Randy Newman.
 As the screen faded to black, CMC VJ Raechel Donahue said, "Well, it's not really goodbye, you know, darlings.
 We'll always be there somewhere, so watch this space.
 Say 'Goodbye, y'all' now."
 A male voice (allegedly belonging to a Turner executive sent to ensure CMC signed off as ordered) replied, "Goodbye, y'all."
 Three seconds later, the satellite uplink was disconnected.

 CMC's five-week run made it one of the shortest-lived channels in American cable television history.
-It was also the shortest-lived service under the umbrella of Turner Broadcasting until the company's eventual successor, Warner Bros.
+It was also the shortest-lived service under the umbrella of Turner Broadcasting System until the company's eventual successor, Warner Bros.
 Discovery, shut down the streaming service CNN+, which lasted five days fewer than CMC, on April 28, 2022.
-CMC's background graphics were recycled for use on Night Tracks for five years after the channel's demise.
+CMC's background graphics were recycled for use on Night Tracks for five years after the channel's closure.